rule

 Text 1

-The Supreme Lord said: 'One who, endowed with knowledge to the oral tradition, self-realized is not speculating should, knowing this universe - as well as the knowledge about it - to be illusory in a high degree, commit his way unto Me.
+The Supreme Lord said: 'Someone who, endowed with knowledge according to the oral tradition, is self-realized and doesn't lose himself in speculations about what true knowledge is, must, known with the fact that this universe as well as the knowledge about it is illusory to a high degree, turn his steps towards Me.
+(Vedabase)

 Text 2

-For the spiritual philosopher am I alone indeed the beloved, the self-interest, the motive and the accord as also the elevation and the way to heaven; indeed except for Me as the favorite he has no other purpose.
+For the spiritual philosopher I am the only beloved one, the only self-interest, motive and final conclusion as also the elevation and way to heaven; indeed, next to Me as the favorite one, he has no other purpose.
+(Vedabase)

 Text 3

-They who are completely perfected in knowledge and wisdom know My lotus feet as the supreme object and thus is the learned transcendentalist by the spiritual knowledge keeping to Me, most dear to Me [see also B.G.
+They who have fully perfected their knowledge and wisdom know My lotus feet as the supreme object [of worship] and for that reason is the learned transcendentalist who by means of spiritual knowledge keeps to Me, most dear to Me [see also B.G.
 7: 17-18].
+(Vedabase)

 Text 4

-What by austerities, visiting holy places, doing japa, performing charity and being of other pious deeds is awarded cannot match with the perfection awarded by a fraction of this spiritual knowledge [compare 10.46: 32-33].
+That what by means of austerities, visiting holy places, doing japa, performing charity and being of other pious deeds is awarded cannot bear comparison with the perfection awarded by but a fraction of this spiritual knowledge [compare 10.46: 32-33].
+(Vedabase)

 Text 5